jbo1881/Project4_DataScientist_Capstone/README.md

 These libraries are essential for handling data, visualizing insights, and building the machine learning model in this project.

-The data was collected form 762,091 used cars scraped from cars.com.
-The data was ingested on Apr, 2023.

 ## Project Motivation
 The motivation behind this project is to develop a robust and accurate model to predict the prices of used cars.
 This project addresses several important objectives: